fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

 First we create the `base.html` and this will be a shell of a standard HTML document with its required tags.

-First we open and close the `<html>` tag.
+Let's open and close the `<html>` tag.

 Then we create the `<head>` opening and closing tags and inside we'll put some `meta` tags that describe some of the characteristics of the document, including its character set which we'll set as `utf-8` and the viewposrt size.

-We're going to be using Bootstrap, a presentation framework that will make it easier to make the application more appealing visually, so let's grab the CSS for Bootstrap in the head as well from their recommended CDN.
+We're going to be using Bootstrap, a presentation framework that will make it easier to make the application more appealing visually, so let's grab the CSS for Bootstrap from their recommended CDN.

 Finally we'll make the title a Jinja block, which we can override from each one of the templates.